 - Student assemblies: Student bullying and expectations about student behaviour are discussed and information presented to promote a positive school culture where bullying is not accepted.
 For example, National Day of Action, Student House Leaders demonstrating scenarios and Buddy Classes exploring engaged behaviours relating to peers and acceptable behaviours. - Staff communication and professional learning: Staff will be supported with professional learning that provides evidence-based ways to encourage and teach positive social and emotional wellbeing and discourage, prevent, identify, and respond effectively to student bullying behaviour.
 For example, regular meetings around entering of Engage data and tracking trends on BI which are shared at weekly meetings and with PC teachers. - School staff have access to foundational training about how to recognise and effectively respond to bullying, including cyberbullying.
-For example, scenarios that address de-escalate, problem solve and restore.
+For example, scenarios that address deescalate, problem solve and restore.
 Visible cues within and around the college that remind stakeholders of shared language, strategies, protocols and processes. - New and casual staff will be informed about our school's approaches and strategies to prevent and respond to student bullying behaviour in the following ways.
 For example, orientation sessions to immerse processes and regulations. - Communication with parents: Our school will provide information to parents to help promote a positive school culture where bullying is not acceptable and to increase parent's understanding of how our school addresses all forms of bullying behaviour.
-For example, communication on Parent Portal via School TV.
+For example, communication on Parent Portal via School TV. - Explicit promotion of social and emotional competencies among students: For example, immersion experiences through company Real Talk.

-- Explicit promotion of social and emotional competencies among students: For example, immersion experiences through company Real Talk. - Whole school programs to prevent and address bullying including links to the independent research-based evaluation conducted to inform its selection.
-Our college combines the use of Engage data, Be You Programs Directory and STEPS.
+Whole school processes to prevent and address bullying including links to independent research-based evaluation conducted to inform its selection.
+Our college combines the use of Engage data, Be You Directory and Mental Health First Aid training.

-Key contacts for students and parents to report bullying Pastoral Leader - 53748800 Head of College - Lee Elvy - 53748800 APRE - Louise Mills- 53748800
+Key contacts for students and parents to report bullying